marcofugaro/testarossa/README.md

 # gulp-frontend-boilerplate - WORK IN PROGRESS
-An up-tp-date gulp boilerplate for static front-end websites.
+An up-to-date gulp boilerplate for static front-end websites.

 It uses npm as a package manager for both sass and js.
 For this reason it is recommended using `npm@3` since it has flat dependency management.
 In sass the packages are required with --- and in js browserify handles dependencies.